What is DAVx⁵?¶

 - Tap on ⊕ to create a new account.

 - Enter your base URL / email address and login credentials.
 You can get the base URL from your service provider and/or our list of tested services.

 - Finish the steps to create the account.

 - Select the account in DAVx⁵.

-- You can now access your address books, events and tasks using the respective apps (Contacts, Calendar, S Planner, OpenTasks etc.) on your device.
+- Access your address books, events and tasks using your favorite apps (Contacts, Calendar, S Planner, OpenTasks, …).

 When you create a contact/event, select the desired DAVx⁵ account as storage location.
 Local contacts/events will stay on your phone and not be synchronized.
 If you’re using DAVx⁵ the first time, you may want to transfer your local contacts to the CardDAV server.

-On some devices (like Xiaomi), additional steps are required to allow DAVx⁵ to run automatically.
+On some devices (like Huawei and Xiaomi), additional steps are required to allow DAVx⁵ to run automatically.